Funtasia

 Funtasia is a chain of entertainment facilities in Ireland.
-Funtasia operates an indoor and outdoor family entertainment centre in Bettystown as well as a water park in Drogheda.
+Funtasia operates a water park in Drogheda and used to operated an FEC in Bettystown.
+On March 1, 2014, It was created.

 Funtasia Bettystown

-Funtasia Bettystown is located in Bettystown, Co.
-Meath.
-There are numerous indoor as well as outdoor attractions.
-Indoor attractions include bumper cars, a monorail, bowling, arcade games and pool tables.
-Outdoor attractions include a small roller coaster and a drop ride.
-There is also a casino.
+Funtasia Bettystown was located in Bettystown, County Meath.
+There were numerous indoor as well as outdoor attractions.
+Indoor attractions included bumper cars, a monorail, bowling, arcade games and pool tables.
+Outdoor attractions included a small roller coaster and a drop tower.
+Sometime between 2020 and 2023 Triton Casino replaced this FEC.

 Funtasia Waterpark Drogheda

 Funtasia Waterpark includes a pirate themed water park and an Egyptian themed indoor entertainment centre.
 The water park features numerous activities, of which the main attraction is the Super-Bowl speed slide and the Boomerang.
-Other attractions include bowling, a play area, crazy golf and rock climbing.
-There is also a casino.
+The attractions from the former Bettystown location have been moved here since it was closed.
 Funtasia have recently launched an online version of their casino.